Pregnancy and Your Mental Health: The Complete Guide

 2. Seek Social Support

-Social support for mental health during pregnancy might look different depending on your specific needs.
-You could start by talking to a family member or friend about your worries or your need for additional support.
-There are also support groups for pregnant women that you may be able to join.
+Social support for mental health during and after pregnancy looks different depending on your specific needs.
+You can start by talking to a family member or friend about your worries or your need for additional help and encouragement.
+There are also support groups for women during pregnancy and after delivery that you may be able to join.
 Check your local hospital system’s website to see if they offer support groups in your area.

 3. Practice Self-Care